 - 1) Practice: Practicing the material each week is the key to doing well in this course.
 The course is structured in such a way as to build in lots of practice activities through your homework.
 However, you are highly encouraged to complete additional practice activities. - 2) Lectures: The lectures will cover the same material as the textbook readings.
 However, the lectures will provide you with additional examples and will allow you to hear different explanations of each concept.
 To combat boredom, each lecture will build in lots of practice, examples, and participatory activities.
-Attending the lectures and participating actively is a very important part of this course. - 3) Textbook: The textbook for this course is well-written and has strong explanations of each concept that we will cover.
+Attending the lectures and participating actively is an important part of this course.

+3) Textbook: The textbook for this course is well-written and has strong explanations of each concept that we will cover.
 The textbook also contains practice exercises, which you are highly encouraged to complete each week.
-I suggest reading the textbook chapter prior to that week's lecture, and then completing the practice exercises throughout the days after the lecture.
+The textbook is there to supplement your learning.
+It is recommended but not required that you read the textbook chapter(s) for a given topic prior to attending the lecture on that topic.